RalphHightower/blog/README.md

 because Trump's behavior and actions following the 2020 presidential election threaten the very fabric of our nation.

-1. Federal – Attempt to Overthrow the 2020 Election and the January 6, 2021 Insurrection.
+1. Federal – Attempt to Overthrow the 2020 Election and the January 6, 2021 Insurrection.[^201]
 2. State – Georgia.
 Strong-Arm Attempt to Falsify Their Election Result.

+[^201]: Federal prosecutor, Jack Smith, layed out compelling, iron-clad indictments revised for Trump, the citizen running for reelection, and not then President Trump, where he would, and did claim presidential immunity; the Supreme Court directed Smith to not include presidential duties.
+I cannot bring myself to strike through his federal case.

 **Damn!** How the hell did Trump win?!
 Although the federal case will be winding down since the [DOJ](https://www.justice.gov/) has some regulation